camunda/camunda-docs-manual/content/update/minor/71-to-72/was.md

 ### Camunda REST API

-The following steps are required to upgrade the Camunda REST API on an IBM was instance:
+The following steps are required to update the Camunda REST API on an IBM was instance:

 1. Deploy the web application `$WAS_DISTRIBUTION/webapps/camunda-engine-rest-$PLATFORM_VERSION-was.war` to your IBM was instance.
 2. Associate the web application with the `Camunda` shared library.

 ### Camunda Cockpit, Tasklist, and Admin

-The following steps are required to upgrade the Camunda web applications Cockpit, Tasklist, and Admin on an IBM was instance:
+The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on an IBM was instance:

 1. Deploy the web application `$WAS_DISTRIBUTION/webapps/camunda-webapp-ee-was-$PLATFORM_VERSION.war` to your IBM was instance.
 2. Associate the web application with the `Camunda` shared library.